Skip to Content

 Maridav/Shutterstock

-The overall best time to visit French Polynesia is from June to September, when temperatures are cool and the weather is dry during this period.
+The best time to visit French Polynesia is from June to August, which is the peak of the winter dry season in the archipelago.

 Cheapest Time to Visit French Polynesia